 It is important to note that dental veneers are not maintenance-free or meant to last forever.
 So, only little can be done about the natural lifespan of a dental veneer.
 Nevertheless, you can make full use of the dental veneer and make it last longer by treating it well.
 Here are some ways to take proper care of your dental veneers.

 .
 Observe good and proper dental hygiene practices.
-Make sure that you brush your teeth at least twice daily using a good toothpaste.
-Also floss at least twice daily and ensure that you visit your dentist for regular dental cleaning and check-ups.
+Make sure that you brush your teeth at least twice daily using good toothpaste.
+Also, floss at least twice daily and ensure that you visit your dentist for regular dental cleaning and check-ups.

 .
 As much as possible, put on a mouth guard or any other oral protection.
 This will prevent impacts on the face from causing damage to the veneer.